255kb/stack-on-a-budget/README.md

 * *Free tier*: shared runners (Digital Ocean 4Gb instances with CoreOS and Docker) for public/private projects, tests can be run in parallel
 * *Pros*: runners can also be installed on premise, fully integrated with GitLab
+* *Limitations*: Shared runners builds can be delayed some time

 ### **TeamCity**